fridamedrano/Kalnia-Glaze/fontbakery/fontbakery-report.md

     subset declarations to METADATA.pb, or by editing the glyphset definitions.

- * U+02C7 CARON: try adding one of: yi, canadian-aboriginal, tifinagh
+ * U+02C7 CARON: try adding one of: canadian-aboriginal, tifinagh, yi
- * U+02D8 BREVE: try adding one of: yi, canadian-aboriginal
+ * U+02D8 BREVE: try adding one of: canadian-aboriginal, yi
- * U+02D9 DOT ABOVE: try adding one of: yi, canadian-aboriginal
+ * U+02D9 DOT ABOVE: try adding one of: canadian-aboriginal, yi
- * U+02DB OGONEK: try adding one of: yi, canadian-aboriginal
+ * U+02DB OGONEK: try adding one of: canadian-aboriginal, yi
  * U+02DD DOUBLE ACUTE ACCENT: not included in any glyphset definition
- * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: tifinagh, math, cherokee, coptic
+ * U+0302 COMBINING CIRCUMFLEX ACCENT: try adding one of: coptic, math, tifinagh, cherokee
- * U+0306 COMBINING BREVE: try adding one of: tifinagh, old-permic
+ * U+0306 COMBINING BREVE: try adding one of: old-permic, tifinagh
- * U+0307 COMBINING DOT ABOVE: try adding one of: syriac, malayalam, tai-le, tifinagh, coptic, canadian-aboriginal, math, old-permic
+ * U+0307 COMBINING DOT ABOVE: try adding one of: old-permic, canadian-aboriginal, coptic, malayalam, math, tai-le, syriac, tifinagh
  * U+030A COMBINING RING ABOVE: try adding syriac
  * U+030B COMBINING DOUBLE ACUTE ACCENT: try adding one of: osage, cherokee
  * U+030C COMBINING CARON: try adding one of: tai-le, cherokee